Overview of the Woolwich area

-It benefits from major new transport infrastructure including the Docklands Light Railway and Crossrail which bring Docklands, the City and the West End within easy reach.
+It benefits from good transport infrastructure including the Docklands Light Railway and the Elizabeth line which bring Docklands, the City and the West End within easy reach.

 The redesign of General Gordon Square and Beresford Square and the new Woolwich Centre confirmed Woolwich's place as the Royal Borough's civic and cultural centre.

 Funding has now been secured from the government’s Future High Street Fund and from Historic England for further improvements in and around the town centre.
 We want your help to shape the project - and make sure we all get the town centre that we want and can be proud of.
 Read more about how you can have your say on the proposals.

 The Royal Arsenal site occupies 36 hectares of riverside land.
 The former munitions site, where up to 120,000 people oncee worked, will see over 5,000 new homes built, alongside new parks, squares, leisure & retail facilities and 450,000sqft of light industrial employment space.

 Construction commenced in 2001 and will continue until 2030.
 Over 3,500 homes have been built to date, 23 listed buildings have been renovated, 1,300 jobs created and over 500 trees planted.
 A range of community facilities have been developed including a pharmacy, dentist, health centre and nursery.